-Northern Community Mediation (NCM) has six employees: The Executive Director, two Case Managers, an Assistant Administrator, and two Restorative Practices Coordinators.
+Northern Community Mediation (NCM) has three employees: the Executive Director and two Case Managers

 Jane is active in the community.
-As a Rotarian, she is a past district-governor of Rotary International, and has chaired the grants committees and in that capacity also served on the District Rotary Foundation Committee.
+As a Rotarian, she is a past district-governor of Rotary International.
 She is a trainer for Rotary Leadership Institute, vision facilitation, and leadership sessions for the District Assembly and the president-elect training.
-She has also co-chaired the Training Institute, which is part of the Zone Institute.
+She has also co-chaired the Training Institute.
 She is a past president of her local club and has been responsible for planning three district conferences.

 Jane is a past president of the Women’s Resource Center, as well as Crooked Tree Arts Center.
 She has served on and chaired numerous committees and boards of directors in her local community.
 In 2005, she was the recipient of the prestigious Athena Award.
 In 2016, she received the eddi Award from Crooked Tree Arts Center, and in 2018, the Nancy S. Klein Award from the ADR Section of the Michigan Bar Association.

 Laura received her Associates’ Degree in General Science, specializing in Aquatic Biology from Lansing Community College.
 Following that, she studied Court and Conferencing Reporting.
 Her work experience includes being an Office Manager / Legal Assistant with a local law firm.
 In that capacity, she was involved in all aspects of the law.
 Laura has also worked in the medical field